 The long answer is that there is a distinction between THE church and churches.
 The ‘real’ church is the holy community of all the people from all ages and all places that God has called and that have faith in Him.
 This church is united with Christ and He will keep her safe.
 This church is not owned by any human and has no visible borders.

-But there are also churches which are the organisations or buildings in which these people are gathered or of which they are members.
-These church organisations, institutions and buildings are made by humans and are prone to corruption.
+But there are also churches which are the organizations or buildings in which these people are gathered or of which they are members.
+These church organizations, institutions and buildings are made by humans and are prone to corruption.
 Especially when they become rich and powerful.

 The Roman Catholic church was the dominant church in the world in the Middle Ages, and was so severely corrupted at that time, that many people were harmed by it.
 That is why a movement began which was called ‘the Reformation’.
 Initially its purpose was to draw the Roman Catholic church back to her roots, and to do away with wrong teachings and practices that had entered the church.
 However, the Roman Catholic church rejected reform and persecuted the reformers.
 They then started their own churches.
 These Protestant churches became dominant in Northern Europe and North America, and later because of missionary activity, they also spread through many parts of the world.